 Skip to Main Content

-This guide supports students in Prof. Harrison's course WRI 111: Rhetoric of Food.
+This guide supports students in Prof. Harrison's WRI 111: Rhetoric of Food & WRI 111: Controversies courses.

-• Use quotation marks around a phrase to inform the search engine to look for exactly the phrase you enter-- for example "genetically modified food" or "food desert".
+• Use quotation marks around a phrase to inform the search engine to look for exactly the phrase you enter- for example "food desert" or "youth activism".

-• When searching for a keyword with multiple variations (ex. "agriculture", "agricultures", "agricultural") use the root form of the word and add an asterisk (*).
-This means using agricultur* will retrieve items that have all variations of this word.
+• When searching for a keyword with multiple variations (ex. "education", "educators") use the root form of the word and add an asterisk (*).
+This means using educat* will retrieve items that have all variations-- "education", "educators", etc.

-• Be specific: A search for migrant worker* and agricultur* and "occupational health" or "human rights" or "economic aspects" is much better than one for "farm workers".
+• Be specific: A search for "housing crisis" and eviction* or "rental cost" or "affordable housing" is better than one for "housing issues"

 Getting Started with Background Sources